asi-alliance/asi-chain-faucet/README.md

 ---

-ASI Chain Faucet is a production-ready service that enables developers and users to receive test REV tokens for ASI blockchain testnet.
+ASI Chain Faucet is a production-ready service that enables developers and users to receive test ASI tokens for ASI blockchain testnet.
 The service provides a user-friendly web interface for requesting tokens and tracking transaction status, with built-in balance validation to ensure fair distribution.

 ---